aubrey-sherman/warbler/notes.md

     - edit bio - see edit notes solution doc
     - following user - DONE, added hidden tag to index.jinja and form on app.py
     - unfollowing users - DONE, same as above
-    - posting messages
+    - posting messages - DONE
     - if updating messages, see notes solution doc (passing in the new message form that has all the CSRF stuff)
     - add CSRF token for log out form - DONE
-    - deleting user
+    - deleting user - DONE

 - Only things that don't need CSRF are:
     - Sign up Welcome page

+- CHECK the AUTHORIZATION FOR GET ROUTES - DONE

 - is this action changing the world